Tango in Hell, 2022

 Bring your Tango in Hell-gadget or item to the millongas and win a full milonga pass for next years event.
 We don’t want at costume ball, but something small and maybe subtle describing «Tango in Hell».
 E.g something like this from the event in 2019:

-We will sell t-shirts and shoes to both women and men.
+We will sell t-shirts, dresses and shoes to both women and men.
 These can be pre-ordered and delivered to you at Hell.
 Hjørdis Helsø has promised to deliver a brand new collection of Tango Chica dresses and skirts.

 This is Hell